aasrinivasan/MRKF/README.md

-# Multiple Response Knockoff Filter
+# Multiple Response Compositional Knockoff Filter
 ### Arun Srinivasan, Xiang Zhan, and Lingzhou Xue

 This repository contains the R implementation of the Mulitple Response Knockoff Filter (MRKF).